shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/advanced_config.md

 | Software Integrations | 3ds Max, Houdini, Maya, Nuke, Photoshop, Flame | Basic + Hiero, Motionbulder, Mari |
 | Toolkit Apps | Shotgun Panel, Publisher, Loader | Basic + Workfiles, Snap Shot, Scene breakdown, Nuke write node, Houdini Mantra node, and more |

-In this guide, you will use the Advanced Configuration Wizard in Shotgun Desktop to generate a Default Configuration and associate it with a project.
-Generating a Default Configuration sets you up to make the customizations necessary to support a proprietary production pipeline.
+In this guide, you will use the Advanced Configuration Wizard in Shotgun Desktop to generate a pipeline configuration for your project that's based on the Default Configuration.
+Generating this configuration sets you up to make the customizations necessary to support a proprietary production pipeline.

 ## Prepare to create a Default Configuration